-

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-In 2021, the US administration pledged to reduce the country's GHG emissions by 50-52% below 2005 levels by 2030, including LULUCF and agriculture.
 The US unveiled a new NDC in December 2024 targeting an emissions reduction of 61-66% by 2035, which would bring emissions down to between 2.24 GtCO2eq and 2.57 GtCO2eq (between 3.16 GtCO2eq and 3.29 GtCO2eq in 2030) (6.59 GtCO2eq in 2005).
-This commitment is however questioned by the new Trump administration, which signed an executive order in January 2025 withdrawing the US from the Paris Climate Agreement.
+This commitment is, however, questioned by the new Trump administration, which signed an executive order in January 2025 withdrawing the US from the Paris Climate Agreement.
+The US first ratified this agreement in 2016 and a second time in 2021 after a first withdrawal in 2020; the country represents around 18% of global GHG emissions.